GTA Paint

 Our historic house painters Toronto team uses XRF (X-ray fluorescence) analyzers and lab-tested chip samples to identify lead-containing materials before creating a containment and abatement plan.
 Under Ontario's Occupational Health and Safety Act, workers must be trained in lead-safe work practices when disturbing lead paint.
 We maintain current lead-safe certifications and follow strict containment protocols: negative air pressure enclosures, HEPA vacuums, wet methods during scraping, and certified waste disposal through licensed hazardous material facilities.

-Heritage home lead paint assessment and safe removal for heritage exterior restoration painting in Toronto
+Century home painters Toronto handling lead paint assessment and safe preparation on heritage exterior

 Period-Appropriate Colour Research: How We Find Your Home's Historical Palette